pamplona007/chrome-extension-skeleton/README.md

 3. Click on `Load unpacked extension`
 4. Select the `build` folder.

-Now run `yarn start` and `yarn mock` then update the extension on the browser.
+Now run `yarn start` then update the extension on the browser.
 This should activate the live reload function of webpack, so there is no need to update the extension manually.
-If everything was made correctly, your browser console should log every time the project is compiled.
+If everything was made correctly, the background page console should log every time the project is compiled.
 Note that content scripts cannot connect to the webpack websocket while in external sources, so either remove them from hotreload or develop on a local application.

 ## Known issues
 - While starting the server, if there are errors on the first build, some files are not written to the file system